bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

     - AAD System Managed Identity
     - AAD User Assigned Managed Identity
     - Create contained users in Azure SQL database

+- **Different ways to authenticate in SSMS?**
+- AAD Integrated - use when you are already logged in to your Windows or AAD domain
+- AAD Password - use when you want to use your Windows credentials but your local machine is not joined with the domain
+- AAD MFA (interactive)

 # Cosmos DB